-Are you spending valuable time creating a newsletter that you’re not even sure is being read by anyone?
+Are you spending valuable time creating a newsletter that you’re not even sure anyone reads?
 You’re not alone.
 Schools are struggling to engage their communities with their newsletter, either because no one is reading it, or because they don’t know if anyone’s reading it.

 Here are three reasons your school newsletter isn’t working for your readers, and lots of advice on how to whip your newsletter into the best shape it can possibly be in.